thimslugga/pycloudlib/README.md

 ## Bugs

-File bugs on Launchpad at the [pycloudlib project](https://bugs.launchpad.net/pycloudlib/+filebug).
+File bugs on GitHub at the [pycloudlib project](https://github.com/canonical/pycloudlib/issues/new).

 ## Contact